Dominica

 The island was settled by the Arawak arriving from South America in the fifth century.
 The Kalinago displaced the Arawak by the 15th century.
-Columbus is said to have passed the island on Sunday, 3 November 1493.
+Christopher Columbus is said to have passed the island on Sunday, 3 November 1493.
 It was later colonised by Europeans, predominantly by the French from the 1690s to 1763.
-The French imported enslaved people from West Africa to Dominica to work on coffee plantations.
-Great Britain took possession in 1763 after the Seven Years' War, and it gradually established English as its official language.
+The French trafficked slaves from West Africa to Dominica to work on coffee plantations.
+Great Britain took possession in 1763 after the Seven Years' War, and gradually established English as its official language.
 The island gained independence as a republic in 1978.

 Dominica has been nicknamed the "Nature Island of the Caribbean" for its natural environment.
-It is the youngest island in the Lesser Antilles, and in fact it is still being formed by geothermal-volcanic activity, as evidenced by the world's second-largest hot spring, called Boiling Lake.
+It is the youngest island in the Lesser Antilles, and is still being formed by geothermal-volcanic activity, as evidenced by the world's second-largest hot spring, called Boiling Lake.
 The island has lush mountainous rainforests and is the home of many rare plants, animals, and bird species.
-There are xeric areas in some of the western coastal regions, but heavy rainfall occurs inland.
-The Sisserou parrot, also known as the Imperial amazon, is critically endangered and found only on Dominica.
-It is the island's national bird and is featured on the national flag, making Dominica one of only two sovereign nations whose official flag features the color purple.
+There are dry shrubland areas in some of the western coastal regions, but heavy rainfall occurs inland.
+The sisserou parrot, also known as the imperial amazon, is critically endangered and found only on Dominica.
+It is the island's national bird and is featured on the national flag, making Dominica one of two sovereign nations whose official flag features the color purple.
 The country is a member of the Commonwealth of Nations, the United Nations, the Organization of American States, the Organisation internationale de la Francophonie, the Organisation of Eastern Caribbean States and the Non-Aligned Movement.

 Etymology

+The Kalinagoes called the island Wai‘tu kubuli, which means "Tall is her body".

+Christopher Columbus, sailing for Spain, named the island Dominica, after the Latin term dies Dominica for Sunday, the day on which he first saw it in November 1493.

-Dominica's name is pronounced with emphasis on the third syllable, following the Spanish pronunciation of its name given to it by Christopher Columbus.
+Dominica's name is pronounced with emphasis on the second i, following the Spanish pronunciation of its name given to it by Christopher Columbus.

+The similar names and the identical demonym with the Dominican Republic has caused some in Dominica to advocate a change in its name to establish its own identity.

 History

 Geologic history

-Dominica first emerged from the sea during the Oligocene era approximately 26 million years ago, making it one of the last Caribbean islands to be formed by volcanic activity.
+Dominica first emerged from the sea during the Oligocene Epoch approximately 27 million years ago, making it one of the last Caribbean islands to be formed by volcanic activity.